Saswatrath20/3rd-sem-csw-/README.md

 # 3rd-sem-csw-
- in this  repo  i  write   python project
+ in this  repo  i  write basic   python project
+ and  extra  practice problem